Aperocky/prehistoric/README.md

 Each person produce supply, demand and budget based on current stock, desired consumption and gold available.

 It is then pooled together to create a market, prices can be extremely volatile!
 Usually, trader has a golden window where their need is fulfilled, during which exponential inflation happen.
-Gold supply then evens out and prices stablize.
+Gold supply then evens out and prices stablize (and trader lose their influence).

 ## TODO

+Child rearing and inheritance of wealth.

+More type:

+    Banker

+    Bureaucrats

+More names:

+    East asian names to come.

 Named cities

 More reporting, a ranked wealth of cities and individuals.

-Types Coming soon:

-    Craftswoman

-Add resources:

-    TOOL

 Potentially create human intervention in form of government types and functions.
 Thinking of introducing taxman, bandits, and player decision on subsidies in next few iterations.